 If the answer is “yes” to any of these questions, the GDPR does apply to your data processing.
 It may appear that #2 applies to you if you are marketing to EU contacts.
 But if you are in B2B marketing only, we’re not sure it does, since you’re actually offering goods/services to the company, not the individual.

-In any case, assuming the GDPR does apply to you, read on.
+In any case, assuming it does apply to you, read on to see how GDPR affects marketers.

 We think it is natural to feel a little lost with regards to the GDPR, given the very broad scope of what the GDPR is attempting to accomplish.
 Just look at the definition of “personal data”: “Any information relating to an identified or identifiable natural person”!